vvvardhan3/Frontend-ReactJS/README.md

 - Error handling
 - Hosts on HTTPS
 - Tree Shaking - Will remove the unused code
-- Different dev and prod bundles
+- Different dev and prod bundle

 # JSX